Chen-zexi/vllm-cli/README.md

 **Quick Links:** [📖 Docs](#documentation) | [🚀 Quick Start](#quick-start) | [📸 Screenshots](docs/screenshots.md) | [📘 Usage Guide](docs/usage-guide.md) | [❓ Troubleshooting](docs/troubleshooting.md) | [🗺️ Roadmap](docs/roadmap.md)

+## What's New in v0.2.5

+### Multi-Model Proxy Server (Experimental)

+The Multi-Model Proxy is a new experimental feature that enables serving multiple LLMs through a single unified API endpoint.
+This feature is currently under active development and available for testing.

+**What It Does:**
+- **Single Endpoint** - All your models accessible through one API
+- **Live Management** - Add or remove models without stopping the service
+- **Dynamic GPU Management** - Efficient GPU resource distribution through vLLM's sleep/wake functionality
+- **Interactive Setup** - User-friendly wizard guides you through configuration

+**Note:** This is an experimental feature under active development.
+Your feedback helps us improve!
+Please share your experience through [GitHub Issues](https://github.com/Chen-zexi/vllm-cli/issues).

+For complete documentation, see the [🌐 Multi-Model Proxy Guide](docs/multi-model-proxy.md).

 ## What's New in v0.2.4

 ### 🚀 Hardware-Optimized Profiles for GPT-OSS Models